-Page speed optimization (how fast your site is) is a very important metric for SEO (Search Engine Optimization).
+Page speed optimization (how fast your site is) is an important metric for SEO (Search Engine Optimization).
 In fact, Google themselves have officially stated that page speed is one of the major variables in their page ranking algorithm.
 In addition to being a major signal for Google’s page rank algorithm, page speed is important to your user base as well.
 Research has shown that pages with longer load times have a higher bounce rate than faster ones.
 Since page speed is so obviously important to search engines, it should be important to you and your web team as well.
-First, we’ll show you just where to find your page speed.
+So first, we’ll show you just where to find your page speed.
 Then let’s explore some ways to improve your page speed score.

-After the tool is done scanning your site it’ll spit out a few different scores.
+After the tool is done scanning your site, it’ll spit out a few different scores.

 Don’t like your Page Speed score?
 Don’t worry!
 There are things you can do!

 Leverage Your Browser Caching Basically, leveraging your browser caching means limiting the amount of time your website tells any given browser to cache (store) information for quick loading.
-To do this simply set your “expires” header to a different timeframe.
+To do this, simply set your “expires” header to a different timeframe.
 The standard cache expiration rate is one year.

 Too Much for You?
-Let the Contractor Adveritisng SEO Professionals Handle Your Page Speed Optimization If all of this sounds too technical or complicated to you (or you simply don’t want to deal with it), then you can always contact the team of SEO professionals here at Contractor Advertising.
+Let the Contractor Advertising SEO Professionals Handle Your Page Speed Optimization If all of this sounds too technical or complicated to you (or you don’t want to deal with it), then you can always contact the team of SEO professionals here at Contractor Advertising.
 We’re always available to help you with all your Page Speed optimization needs!
 Contact us today.